Weekly News We Care About Wrap Up – 10.26.07

 No mass multiplying mushrooms to eat, no princess to save, no Triforce to assemble.
 You simply sat down, plopped some buildings in, some roads to connect them, and then watched the whole thing grow.
 The game never really ended and you could devote hours to one city.
 When you got sick of the city, you brought down the wrath of God on it and many Sims died in a fiery…or watery death.
 Life was very, very good.

-Over the years, the fine worker bees at Maxis churned out several revisions of the game that improved on the graphics and mechanics of game play. → If you die in the article, you die in real life.
+Over the years, the fine worker bees at Maxis churned out several revisions of the game that improved on the graphics and mechanics of game play. → Today I consider myself the luckiest reader on the face of the earth.

 Some thoughts on “presentation”